scott-mcnulty/darkflow-object-detection/inference/README.md

 python3 predict-local-images.py
 ```

-If you didn't alter the `config.py` file take a look at the `detected-images` and `labeled-images` directories to see the script output images.
+If you didn't alter the `config.py` file take a look at the `images/detected-images` and `images/labeled-images` directories to see the script output images.
 Here is an example output image:

 ![Example Output Image](docs/images/example-output-img0.jpg)